You want smart political talk without the meltdowns?

 Sean Hannity is on right now.

-All right, that's gonna wrap things up for us today.
+All right, that's going to wrap things up for us today.

 Let not your heart be troubled.

-Tonight, Hannity, we're following the Written House case.
+Tonight, Hannity, we're following the Rittenhouse case.

-Looks like the fence resting, and that means closing arguments tomorrow could lead, could even be in the hands of the jury, depending on how long that takes.
+Looks like the fence is resting, and that means closing arguments tomorrow could lead, could even be in the hands of the jury, depending on how long that takes.

 We'll have full coverage.

-Kyle Rittenhouse's mother, Wendy will join us.
+Nine Eastern, Kyle Rittenhouse's mother, Wendy, will join us.

-The great one Mark Levin, Greg Jarrett, Alan Dershowitz tonight.
+The great one, Mark Levin, Greg Jarrett, Alan Dershowitz tonight.

 We have Clay Travis, Leo Terrell, Sarah Sanders, Scott Brown.

-On Hannity on Fox, we'll see it tonight, back here tomorrow.
+We'll see you tonight, back here tomorrow.

 We know you make this show possible.